Alex-Fischman/mpc/README.md

-Script for fetching cards images from Scryfall to send to MakePlayingCards.
+Script for fetching card images from Scryfall to send to MakePlayingCards.

 CURRENTLY ONLY WORKS FOR SINGLE-SIDED CARDS!